datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

 .. findoutmore:: What is a special remote

-   A special-remote is an extension to Git’s concept of remotes, and can enable :term:`git-annex` to transfer data to and from places that are not Git repositories (e.g., cloud services or external machines such as an HPC system).
-Don’t envision a special-remote as a physical place or location – a special-remote is just a protocol that defines the underlying transport of your files to and from a specific location.
+   A special-remote is an extension to Git’s concept of remotes, and can enable :term:`git-annex` to transfer data from and possibly to places that are not Git repositories (e.g., cloud services or external machines such as an HPC system).
+For example, *s3* special remote uploads and downloads content to AWS S3, *web* special remote downloads files from the web, *datalad-archive* extracts files from the annexed archives, etc. Don’t envision a special-remote as merely a physical place or location – a special-remote is a protocol that defines the underlying transport of your files to and/or from a specific location.

 As an example, let's walk through all necessary steps to publish ``DataLad-101`` to **Dropbox**.
 If you instead are interested in learning how to set up a public